typescript-eslint/typescript-eslint/packages/parser/README.md

   // array of paths and/or glob patterns
   project: ['./packages/**/tsconfig.json', './separate-package/tsconfig.json'];
   ```

+- If `true`, each source file's parse will find the nearest `tsconfig.json` file to that source file.

+  - This is done by checking that source file's directory for a `tsconfig.json`, then the parent's directory for a `tsconfig.json`, and so on - until one is found or the current working directory is passed.

 - If you use project references, TypeScript will not automatically use project references to resolve files.
 This means that you will have to add each referenced tsconfig to the `project` field either separately, or via a glob.